 Given the ongoing and expected increased impacts of climate change to the SHS, Caltrans is working proactively on integrating climate change adaptation into its practices.
-In 2019, Caltrans completed vulnerability assessments29 in all 12 districts to identify SHS segments vulnerable to sea level rise, storm surge, coastal erosion, changes in precipitation, increasing temperatures, and wildfire.
+In 2019, Caltrans completed vulnerability assessments31 in all 12 districts to identify any SHS segment vulnerable to sea level rise including tidally influenced riverine areas, storm surge, coastal erosion, changes in precipitation, increasing temperatures, and wildfire.
 The analyses and recommendations from the assessments provided the basis for the new Sea Level Rise Adaptation performance objective, introduced in the 2021 SHSMP.
-Since the release of the 2021 SHSMP, Adaptation Priority Reports30 were completed for all 12 districts.
+Since the release of the 2021 SHSMP, Adaptation Priority Reports32 were completed for all 12 districts.
 These reports include a prioritized list of potentially exposed assets that considered timing of the climate impacts, severity and extensiveness, the condition of the asset, number of system users affected and the level of redundancy in the area.